DexterW1/StockPageReactJS/README.md

 ## Key Functionalities

-- **Data Persistence:** The platform ensures seamless data persistence, safeguarding user information even upon tab closure.
+- **Data Persistence:** The platform uses your browsers local storage for watchlist storage, safeguarding user information even upon tab closure.
 - **User-Friendly Interface:** A clean and intuitive design to enhance the user experience and accessibility.

 ## Installation and Usage